spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 # That's our default provider with credentials generated by Spacelift.
 provider "aws" {}

-# That's where Terraform needs to run sts:AssumeRole with your
+# That's where OpenTofu/Terraform needs to run sts:AssumeRole with your
 # Spacelift-generated credentials to obtain ones for the second account.
 provider "aws" {
   alias = "second-account"